fusor-io/fusor-esp-power-meter/readme.md

 To run this node you need:
 - Running `Fusor Hub`
-- Uploaded `State Machine Definition` to `Fusor Hub` Use `postman_collection.json` for that (change provided dummy IP address to yours Fusor Hub address)
+- Uploaded `State Machine Definition` to `Fusor Hub`.
+  Use *postman_collection.json* from this repo (change provided dummy IP address to yours Fusor Hub address)

 ### Known issues with WeMos D1 Mini: